-Our group studies natural-human systems in order to: 1) improve understanding of new risks to people and the environment across sectors and scales; and 2) design approaches for mitigating these vulnerabilities.
+Our group studies engineered and economic systems that are impacted by earth system processes.
+We do this to: 1) improve understanding of new risks across sectors and scales; and 2) design approaches for mitigating these vulnerabilities.
 We use engineering fundamentals, operations research and a wide range of analytical and statistical approaches to build high resolution, mechanistic models of real-world systems.
-Then we use high performance computing to simulate system dynamics under uncertainty and stress, with the ultimate goal of informing optimal system design and/or control strategies.
+Then we use high performance computing to simulate system dynamics.
+We measure system reliability and economic outcomes under uncertainty and stress, with the ultimate goal of informing optimal system design and/or management strategies.

-We have an especially strong interest in energy system decarbonization and exposure to weather and climate uncertainty and extremes.
-Much of our work is ultimately aimed at supporting real-world decision-making regarding management of/ investment in natural resources and critical infrastructure, and we frequently interact with and collaborate with actual stakeholders (e.g., electric power utilities).
+We are especially interested in technological transitions in energy systems and understanding the vulnerability of energy systems to extreme events and deliberate attacks.
+Much of our work is ultimately aimed at supporting real-world decision-making regarding management of/ investment in energy infrastructure, and we frequently interact with and collaborate with actual stakeholders (e.g., electric power utilities).
 Students in our group gain modeling and analytical skills and sector-specific knowledge– as well as a professional network spanning academia, government, and the private sector– that they can leverage to pursue a range of post-graduate employment opportunities.

 Interested in joining?

-If you: are interested in working on relevant, cross-cutting projects that deal with the power grid, extreme weather and climate change, environmental sustainability, and financial/economic markets; and you can code; and you like highly quantitative research, feel free to reach out.
+If you: are interested in working on relevant, cross-cutting projects that deal with the power grid, extreme events, and financial/economic markets; and you can code; and you like highly quantitative research, feel free to reach out.

 It doesn’t hurt that Raleigh/Durham/Chapel Hill (the “Research Triangle”) is a great, and pretty affordable place to live.